vim-syntastic/syntastic/README.md

 Configuration
 -------------

 Every check in Coffeescript is configurable via a JSON file.
 Here is some example configuration:

     {
+        indent: 2           // Ensure all indents are two spaces.
         trailing: false,    // Forbid trailing whitespace.
         tabs: false,        // Forbid tabs in indentation.
         lineLength: 80      // Forbid lines longer than 80 characters.
     }

+Be sure to strip comments when deploying.

 License
 -------